-Once the UART signaling and protocol information was verified to be correct the next step is to request raw sensor (such as GPS, gyroscope, etc) data.
-In order to do so a request must be sent from the microcontroller to the flight controller, requesting it to start a defined datastream.
-The flight controller A longer term goal was to include an onboard energy monitoring feature, to accurately predict the amount of energy remaining in the battery and more importantly, how much energy is required to return to launch (based on previous consumption data and current GPS coordinates).
+At some point we would like to include an onboard energy monitoring feature, used to more accurately predict the amount of energy remaining in the battery, and more importantly, how much energy is required to return to launch (based on previous consumption data and current GPS coordinates).
 In order to implement this, we needed a way to command the craft to return to the launch site once it reaches a critical energy level.
 The flight controller can be setup to support multiple flight modes, which are groups of settings and parameters particular to a desired mode of operation.
 For example Stabilize mode allows the user to easily command the craft in a particular direction without having to worry about keeping the craft stable.
 Loiter mode utilizes the GPS sensor to maintain a fixed position in space when no control inputs are otherwise given.
-In our case we wanted the ability to have the microcontroller switch the flight controller to an RTL or return-to-launch mode.
+In our case we wanted the ability to have the ATMega switch the flight controller to an RTL or return-to-launch mode.

 The setup for this test was similar, however to verify the correct switching of the modes, we also connected the flight controller via USB to a ground station software suite called Mission Planner, available open source.
 This software allows you to define the autonomous flight paths, set flight controller parameters, and also view various status indicators including the current flight mode.
-The micro. was programmed to monitor the flight controller for its heartbeat signal, and after receiving three successive heartbeats, begin a countdown timer (also displayed on the micro.
-LCD screen).
-After a few second countdown, the micro. sent a MAVLink packet instructing the flight controller to change modes, and would continue to make this request until it verified (from the status received in the heartbeat message) that the mode was indeed changed.
+The ATMega was programmed to monitor the flight controller for its heartbeat signal, and after receiving three successive heartbeats, begin a countdown timer (also displayed on the ATMega LCD screen).
+After a few second countdown, the ATMega sent a MAVLink packet instructing the flight controller to change modes, and would continue to make this request until it verified (from the status received in the heartbeat message) that the mode was indeed changed.
 This mode change was successfully reflected on both the LCD and the ground control software.